The Old Vic: Youth Theatre

-Reopening
+Mirvish ownership and restoration (1982–1998)

+With government subsidies for Prospect Theatre Company ending, the Old Vic faced a £380,000 deficit as of 1981 and the structure was in poor condition, forcing the governors to list the building for sale at auction.
+Ed Mirvish, an American–Canadian businessman who already owned the Royal Alexandra Theatre in Toronto, bought it sight-unseen for £550,000, outbidding Andrew Lloyd Webber in an auction in June 1982.
+The only part of the original building remaining were the outer walls, and Mirvish spent $3.9 million Canadian dollars (over 3x the purchase price) restoring the building to its appearance as of 1881.
+It reopened on October 31, 1983 as part of Mirvish Productions, and a banner was hung nearby reading "Lilian Baylis, you're going to love this."
+The opening production was Blondel by Tim Rice, produced by Cameron Mackintosh, and Sir Laurence Olivier gave the opening speech to a crowd that included the Old Vic's royal patron, Queen Elizabeth the Queen Mother.

-The Old Vic was significantly restored under the ownership of Toronto department-store entrepreneur 'Honest Ed' Mirvish in 1985.
-In 1987, his son David Mirvish installed Jonathan Miller as artistic director of the Old Vic and the theatre enjoyed several critical successes – including an Olivier Award for a production of the musical Candide, but suffered three straight years of financial loss.
+In 1987, Ed Mirvish's son David Mirvish installed Jonathan Miller as artistic director of the Old Vic and the theatre enjoyed several critical successes – including an Olivier Award for a production of the musical Candide, but suffered three straight years of financial loss.
 In 1990, Mirvish terminated Miller's contract over budgetary issues, earning much negative criticism in the British press.

 In 1997, Mirvish appointed Sir Peter Hall as artistic director and, again, enjoyed critical acclaim with such productions as The Master Builder with Alan Bates and Waiting for Godot with Ben Kingsley, but continuing financial loss.
 Within a year of the appointment, Mirvish terminated Hall's contract – again to much negative comment in the press – and put the Old Vic up for sale.
 In 1998, the building was bought by a new charitable trust, the Old Vic Theatre Trust 2000.
+The purchase price was not public, but the trust made a downpayment of over $3.5 million Canadian dollars.
+Initial trustees included Alexander Bernstein, Stephen Daldry, and Sally Greene.
 In 2000, the production company Criterion Productions was renamed Old Vic Productions plc, although relatively few of its productions are at the Old Vic theatre.